gkantsidis/WindowsPowerShell/README.md

 # Per-machine customizations
 Settings that are local to a machine, and do not need to be checked in should to to `profile_local.ps1`.
 If this file is present, then it will be executed at the end of initialization.

+# PowerShell 6.0 (with .NET Core) and PowerShell in Linux

+I will try to make sure that the profile works also with the PS 6.0 (which uses .NET Core instead of .NET Framework), and that it also works in Linux.
+This is rather challenging, since I am pulling modules and code from various places and it is difficult to check all combinations.
+Please report an [issue](https://github.com/gkantsidis/WindowsPowerShell/issues) if you find any problems.

 # Other information
 See the [wiki](https://github.com/gkantsidis/WindowsPowerShell/wiki) for information